 The yellow and rust colors of fall have made me hungry for the sweet, fleshy meat of winter squash.
 Butternut, crook neck, turban and acorn are shaped differently but offer very similar nutritional payloads.
 The deep orange color is packed, I mean packed with vitamin A and beta-carotene.
 One half cup of cooked squash can have 100-200% of the RDA for this essential vitamin as well as 25% of the RDA of vitamin C. Fat free and salt free, one half cup has 120 calories and 12 grams of carbs.
 By comparison, the same amount of a white potato has about 60 calories and the same amount of carbs.

 Given the slightly stringy/gritty texture of winter squash I expected squash to be a good source of fiber.
 I was wrong.
-In fact one cup of winter squash has less than … Continue Reading… →
+In fact … Continue Reading… →

 Question: If I can’t use Retin A ( aka retinoid) on my eyes, what can I use?